AlexKalyna/AlexKalyna/README.md

 ## Hi there 👋 🇺🇦

+My name is Oleksandr and I'm a dedicated and results-focused Senior QA Engineer with a proven track record of ensuring exceptional software quality and reliability.
 <!--
 **AlexKalyna/AlexKalyna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.